What is Turnitin?

 Does Turnitin offer support and training for its service?

-Turnitin offers free, live web conferences for orientation and training.
+Turnitin offers live web conferences for orientation and training.
 Additionally, we have live product specialists available to take phone calls, answer questions and walk through any challenges.
 No other vendor offers this level of support.

 Turnitin also offers free, live, online professional support webinars through the Turnitin Academy that help instructors integrate all of our services with their classroom teaching.
 Users can connect, share and learn through activities offered in the Turnitin Community.